stephenpearce/wp-vagrant/README.md

 # wp-vagrant

-This repo provides a convenient Wordpress development environment.
+This repo provides a Wordpress development environment on Vagrant.
 It's based on Ubuntu 22.04 with Apache as the web server, PHP 8.1 (with XDebug), MariaDB and PHPMyAdmin.
-Wordpress files are exposed to the public_html folder and won't be overwritten if you trash and rebuild the environment.
+Wordpress files are exposed to the `public_html/` folder and won't be overwritten if you trash and rebuild the environment.

 ## Prerequisites